psycopg/psycopg/docs/api/pool.rst

 .. autoclass:: ConnectionPool(conninfo, *, **arguments)

-   This class implements a connection pool serving `~psycopg2.Connection` instances (or subclasses).
+   This class implements a connection pool serving `~psycopg.Connection` instances (or subclasses).
 The constructor has *alot* of arguments, but only *conninfo* and *min_size* are the fundamental ones, all the other arguments have meaningful defaults and can probably be tweaked later, if